-List of software rather big in the self-assessment report, however, students specify only less than 25% as used in classes.
+List of software rather big (over 30 titles) in the self-assessment report, however, students specify only less than 25% as used in classes.
 Mainly mentioned design-related software.
+Practically no CNA-related software mentioned.
+Alumni mentioned the need to update software in labs.

 Students could not mention a single English textbook they were using.
 Though, library has rather modern programme-related textbooks in its possessions.

-The higher education institution has adequate arrangements for students' practice.
+The higher education institution has adequate arrangements for students' practice (there are more than 30 cooperation agreements with eventual internship providers and future employers).